* Raises 1.3 bln crowns in share sale at 155 crowns/share

 * Warns of larger-than-expected Q1 loss

-* Aims to expand capacity by 40 pct in 2018 (Adds comment, updates shares)
+* Aims to expand capacity by 40 pct in 2018 (Adds CFO, analyst, updates share)

-OSLO, March 21 (Reuters) - Norwegian Air has raised 1.3 billion Norwegian crowns ($168 million) in a share sale to help fund its expansion and cope with higher fuel costs after warning of a larger-than-expected quarterly loss.
+OSLO, March 21 (Reuters) - Norwegian Air has raised 1.3 billion crowns ($168 million) in a share sale to help fund its expansion and cope with higher fuel costs after warning of a larger than expected loss in the current quarter.

-The budget airline is trying to crack the transatlantic market by undercutting established rivals, but it faces pressures to control costs and shore up its balance sheet in the face of competition.
+The budget airline is trying to crack the transatlantic market by undercutting established rivals but faces pressures to control costs and shore up its balance sheet.

-Its fate rests on the still unproven strategy of adapting the success of low-cost short-haul travel to long-haul routes.
-A share price decline of more than a third over the past year suggests some investors have doubts.
+Its fate rests on the still unproven strategy of adapting the model of low-cost short-haul travel to longer routes.
+A share price decline of more than a third over the past year indicates that some investors have doubts.

-Norwegian Air said it could raise 200 million crowns more in an issue for investors that did not take part in the private placement.
+The company said it could raise a further 200 million crowns in an issue for investors who did not take part in the private placement.
 That would take the total of new shares issued to 9.67 million, a 27.6 percent increase from before the placement.

 "The results of the share issue show investors have enormous confidence in the company.
 And they should not, because Norwegian Air is losing an enormous amount of money," said Karl-Johan Molnes, chief analyst at brokerage Norne Securities.

-Norwegian Air warned late Tuesday of a wider-than-expected first-quarter loss, and said it would look to raise cash amid higher oil prices and fluctuating currencies.
+Norwegian Air warned late Tuesday of a wider-than-expected first-quarter loss.

 The airline said its first-quarter pretax loss would come in at 2.6 billion crowns, versus a 1.8 billion crown loss in the same period last year, and fuel expenses were 12 percent higher than anticipated so far this year.